Table of contents

 - Land Register expenses: somewhat less than the notary fees.

-- Real Estate Agency Commissions: normally paid by the seller.
+- Real Estate Agency Fees: between 3 to 5% + VAT, normally paid by the seller.

 Selling